ernohanninen/SIMPLIcity/README.md

 You should now find the app from browser by typing: http://localhost:3000/

+The web-page contains instruction how to fill the input fields.
+Additional information of the input fields can be found from [nextflow configuration file](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#nextflow-configuration-file), [SIMPLIcity metadata files](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-metadata-files) and  [SIMPLIcity tips and limitations](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-tips-and-limitations)

 ### Command-line
 To run the pipeline from command line, follow these instructions.
 For command line usage [nextflow configuration](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#nextflow-configuration-file) file and [SIMPLIcity metadata](https://github.com/ernohanninen/SIMPLIcity/blob/master/README.md#simplicity-metadata-files) files needs to be set up.

+The Nextflow configuration file and SIMPLIcity metadata files contains testing data.
+Threfore it is possible to test the pipeline without editing the cofiguration or metadata files.

 1. To run the pipeline, navigate to folder where main.nf file is located
 ```